JiabenLi/rgcn_paddlepaddle/README.md

 Schlichtkrull, Michael, et al. "Modeling relational data with graph convolutional networks."
 European semantic web conference.
 Springer, Cham, 2018.

-The code in this repo is based on or refers to https://github.com/berlincho/RGCN-pytorch
+The code in this repo is based on or refers to https://github.com/berlincho/RGCN-pytorch and https://github.com/tkipf/relational-gcn

 # Requirements
 * Hardware：CPU (RAM larger than 36G is recommended)